srele96/srele96/README.md

 * Solved ~50 problems, emphasizing pattern recognition and solution design
 * Practiced recalling and re-deriving solutions to reinforce understanding
 * Built strong intuition for recursion, state transitions, and optimization problems

 ---

+## Engineering Philosophy: No "Vibe Coding"

+Every line of code in these repositories is intentional.
+I do not "vibe code."

+I can discuss the "what," the "how," and—most importantly—the "why" behind every decision I make.

+---